metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 - **Scaling pain**.
 ODE-centric code scales poorly: small structural tweaks (e.g., making a volume dynamic) ripple across many equations.
 Visual maps don't scale either—large diagrams become navigation mazes.
 - **Skill barrier and mental models.** Biologists think in terms of reactions, metabolites, pathways; engineers and solvers consume equations.
 Many tools force one side to work in the other side's mental model.

-Implications for teams

-- **Onboarding & knowledge transfer.** Slow down without readable, layered artifacts.
-- **Reproducibility.** Degrades when part of the logic lives in GUIs or hidden project files.
-- **Change cost.** Rises: every new dataset or mechanism requires manual, multi-file edits.
-- **Vendor lock-in.** Grows as projects become inseparable from a specific tool's syntax and storage.
+For teams, this creates a mix of problems: onboarding and knowledge transfer become slower, reproducibility suffers when parts of the logic are hidden in GUIs or project files, every new dataset or mechanism increases the cost of changes, and projects gradually become locked into a single vendor's toolset.

-The bigger issue, though, isn't even the formats—it's the silos around them.
-QSP modeling is already hard: you need to know the biology, the math, the data side, the stats.
-Nobody has the time or energy to learn two or three different tools on top of that.
-So people pick one and stay there.
-And once you're locked in, the circle closes: groups can't really share because their formats don't match, and the formats don't match because each tool is tuned for its own little world.
-That's why progress here depends not just on better tools, but on real effort toward making them talk to each other.
+The bigger issue isn't even the formats—it's the silos built around them.
+QSP modeling is already demanding: you need biology, math, data, statistics.
+Few people have the energy to master more than one tool, so most pick one and stay there.
+The circle closes: groups can't share because formats don't match, and formats don't match because each tool is tuned to its own little world.
+The way out doesn't have to come only from research groups or pharma companies—software developers can play a big role in breaking these walls too.

 ---

-This was a look at the problems around how QSP models are stored and shared.
-Next time, We'll reflect on possible ways forward - treating models as code, open formats, and what we might learn from software engineering.

 **To be continued…**